Routing traffic to multiple IP resources

 Create an access policy for the network resource

-Create a policy that grants the DevOps group full access to the office-network resource group.
+In the Access Control tab, click Add Policy to create a policy that grants the DevOps group full access to the office-network resource group.

-Click Create Policy and configure the fields as shown:
+Configure the policy fields as shown:

 new-resource-acl-1